 In working with CS professors, CodePath programming helps partner colleges supplement their curriculum with the industry skills, knowledge, and network students need to succeed in the highest levels of the tech industry.

 CodePath employer partners gain access to diverse, excellent engineers at scale.
 CodePath offers a range of partnership options to help employers build their brand with our student community and fill internship programs and full-time roles with the best of the best.

-Since our founding in 2017 as a nonprofit, CodePath has helped thousands of students at more than 70 campuses persist in their CS journeys and thrive in technology careers.
+Since our founding in 2017 as a nonprofit, CodePath has helped thousands of students across more than 600 campuses persist in their CS journeys and thrive in technology careers.

 identify as low-income or underrepresented minorities